bic-berkeley/psych-214-fall-2016/brisk_python.rst

     The conditional is True!
     my_var does equal 10

-    >>> print("Finished the conditional block")
-    Finished the conditional block

-Note that the first line of the conditional, that contains the conditional test, ends in a colon.
-All subsequent lines indented relative to that line are executed only if the conditional is True.
+Note that the first line of the conditional statement, that contains the conditional test, ends in a colon.
+Call this the *if test*.
+There follow some lines *indented* relative to *if test*.
+Call these indented lines the *if block*.
+Python executes the statements in the *if block* only if the *if test* evaluates to True.

 .. nbplot::

     >>> my_var = 11
+    >>> # This time the conditional evaluates to False
-    >>> if my_var == 10:
+    >>> if my_var == 10:  # the "if test"
-    ...     print("The conditional is True!")
+    ...     # The indented lines are the "if block" ...     print("The conditional is True!")
     ...     print("my_var does equal 10")
     ...

-    >>> print("Finished the conditional block")
-    Finished the conditional block

-The first line that returns to the same level of indentation as the initial conditional statement, closes the block.
-Call the first line: the *conditional test* and the subsequent lines of indented statements: the *conditional block*.
+The first line that returns to the same level of indentation as *if test* line, closes the *if block*.

-Unless the conditional block contains a further indented block (for example, another ``if`` block), then all the lines in the block must have the same indentation.
+Unless the *if block* has a further indented block (for example, another *if block*), then all the lines in the block must have the same indentation.

-The ``if`` block may be followed by another block where the conditional is ``else:``.
+The *if block* may be followed by another block where the conditional is ``else:``.
 This block will only run if the initial conditional test evaluates to False.